anchore/sbom-action/README.md

 - uses: anchore/sbom-action@v1
 ```

-And that's it!

-This will by default execute a Syft scan of the root directory
+By default, this action will execute a Syft scan in the workspace directory
-of the workspace and output a SBOM in SPDX format
+and upload a workflow artifact SBOM in SPDX format.
-report to the workflow log.
 It will also detect
-if being run during a `release` and upload
+if being run during a `release` and attach the SBOM
-a release asset of the SBOM named `sbom.spdx`.
+as a release asset.

 ## Example Usage